nickbild/csi_hr/README.md

 hr_output = keras.layers.Dense(1, name='hr_output')(layers)
 ```

 The model ingests 100 sequential CSI packets at a time in a sliding window.
 The average heart rate measured over that window is the value it is trained to predict.
+Once trained, the model is saved as `csi_hr.keras`, which the `read_and_process_csi.py` loads and uses to predict heart rate.

 ## Bill of Materials